radius-project/docs/docs/content/concepts/faq/index.md

 1. As a hosting platform for the Radius control-plane
 1. As a runtime for containerized workloads

 While Radius only supports Kubernetes today, it is architected to support other hosting platforms in the future, including serverless platforms.
-Radius is not a Kubernetes controller and the primary user experience is not through CRDs.
+Radius is not a Kubernetes controller and the primary user experience is not through custom resources (CRDs).
 Instead, Radius Applications are an abstraction layer on top of Kubernetes and other cloud platforms.

 ### How does Radius compare to Helm?